modrinth/awesome/README.md

 ## Modpack creation tools

 - **[Kneelawk/PackVulcan](https://github.com/Kneelawk/PackVulcan)** - A GUI modpack builder for Modrinth and packwiz
+- **[ModdingX/ModGradle PackDev](https://github.com/ModdingX/ModGradle)** - A gradle plugin for creating and running forge modpacks with ForgeGradle.
 - **[packwiz/packwiz](https://github.com/packwiz/packwiz)** - A command line tool for editing and distributing Minecraft modpacks, supporting Modrinth and CurseForge
 - **[RozeFound/mmc-export](https://github.com/RozeFound/mmc-export)** - A tool for exporting a MultiMC modpack to other formats
 - **[shap-po/selene-modpacker](https://github.com/shap-po/selene-modpacker)** - A modpack creation browser extension allowing you to save mods from Modrinth and CurseForge to collections